What is Solder?

 While some “experts” disagree, we advise that you always protect your eyes.

-Safety glasses are a minor discomfort and an inexpensive investment for a lifetime of good vision.
+Safety glasses are a minor discomfort and a modest investment for a lifetime of good vision.

 How to Solder: Overview